NVIDIA/optix-toolkit/README.md

 If both `OTK_USE_VCPKG` and `OTK_FETCH_CONTENT` are `ON`, vcpkg will be used for dependencies.

-If the option `OTK_LIBRARIES` is used to configure the libraries to build, the value should be a semi-colon separated list of one or more of the names `DemandLoading`, `Memory`, `OmmBaking` or `ShaderUtil`.
-The default value `ALL` is the same as specifying `DemandLoading;Memory;OmmBaking;ShaderUtil`.
+If the option `OTK_LIBRARIES` is used to configure the libraries to build, the value should be a semi-colon separated list of one or more of the names `DemandLoading`, `Memory`, `NeuralTextures`, `OmmBaking` or `ShaderUtil`.
+The default value `ALL` is the same as specifying `DemandLoading;Memory;NeuralTextures;OmmBaking;ShaderUtil`.
 Some libraries depend on other libraries.
 The CMake build script includes dependent libraries as needed.

 ## Third-party Libraries